Larry Laffer: Conception and design

 In Lowe's words, Larry was "modeled after a salesman for [Lowe's game company] Sierra On-Line that shall remain nameless.
-He would return from sales trip and brag to us about how much ass he had gotten.
+He would return from a sales trip and brag to us about how much ass he had gotten.
 Those of us sitting there coding hated him."
 While making Leisure Suit Larry in the Land of the Lounge Lizards, Sierra On-Line staff had to decide the character's name.
 They agreed that he should be named after a certain Jerry (Lowe never made his last name known to the public), who had visited him at work and became well known in the Sierra studios.
 Jerry thought of himself as a great lover and became an infamous point of comical reference among the staff, so the game creators agreed that since Jerry's character suited the game's protagonist, they should jokingly tribute him.
 However, since they thought it would be immoral to use a real person's full name as a comical reference, "Jerry" was then altered to "Larry", a similar name, in honor of injury attorney Larry H. Parker, a childhood friend of Lowe.
-Lowe had to find a new surname, and having in mind the many L-words of the title, skimmed through the 'L' volume of an encyclopedia in order to find a suitable word or name.
+Lowe had to find a new surname, and having in mind the many L-words of the title, skimmed through the 'L' volume of an encyclopedia to find a suitable word or name.
 He fell on the entry of Arthur Laffer, and the name caught his attention due to its phonetic resemblance to 'laugher'.
-Arthur Laffer for years had no idea about the existence of the games until much later when Lowe sent a letter asking his permission for the publication of a program under the title Laffer Utilities, a Larry spin-off which could potentially confuse the public due to the ambiguous title.
-Laffer asked his secretary if she knew about the games and she told him that she had played them for years, but never made a connection.
-Laffer gave the permission and also paid a visit to the Sierra studios.
+Arthur Laffer, for years, had no idea about the existence of the games until much later, when Lowe sent a letter asking his permission for the publication of a program under the title The Laffer Utilities, a Larry spin-off which could potentially confuse the public due to the ambiguous title.
+Laffer asked his secretary if she knew about the games, and she told him that she had played them for years, but never made a connection.
+Laffer gave permission and also paid a visit to the Sierra studios.